-The Project proposes to construct a roundabout at the Dunns Crossing and Walkers Road intersection and associated works to provide roading upgrades that are necessary to respond to both existing transport deficiencies and provide for the forecasted future growth pressures in the area.
+The Project proposes to construct an Overpass from Rolleston Drive North to Jones Road and balance of works that are necessary to respond to both existing transport deficiencies and provide for the forecasted future growth pressures in the area.

 This report specifically considers the potential construction noise and vibration effects of the Project and provides recommendations to mitigate these effects.